 Where the Documentary Falls Short: No Independent Variable

 Here’s where things get precarious.
-The participants following the vegan diet consumed fewer saturated fats and fewer calories than the participants following the omnivorous diet.
+The participants following the vegan diet consumed fewer saturated fats and fewer calories than those following the omnivorous diet.

 Ideally, the producers would have controlled for calories and saturated fats – meaning they could have made both twins consume the same amount of calories and saturated fats.
 That way, we could see whether it was veganism itself that created the advantageous results.